gbrammer/grizli/docs/grizli/install.rst

         cd /usr/local/share/python # or some other location, even /tmp/

 `scikit-learn <http://scikit-learn.org/>`__ - Machine learning tools.
-This is provided with a full anaconda/astroconda distribution but may not be with "miniconda".
+This is provided with a full anaconda/astroconda distribution but may not be supplied with a "`miniconda <http://conda.pydata.org/miniconda.html>`__" distribution.

     .. code:: python